creusot-rs/creusot/guide/src/command_line_interface.md

 If `Cargo.toml` exists, update an existing package for verification with Creusot:

-- add or update `creusot-contracts` in the list of dependencies with the version matching your Creusot installation;
+- add or update `creusot-std` in the list of dependencies with the version matching your Creusot installation;

-    For released versions of Creusot, this is equivalent to `cargo add creusot-contracts@<VERSION>` just with the right version.
+    For released versions of Creusot, this is equivalent to `cargo add creusot-std@<VERSION>` just with the right version.

     For a development version of Creusot (prerelease version `-dev`), this also adds the following lines:

     ```
     [patch.crates-io]
-    creusot-contracts = { path = "/path/to/creusot-contracts" }
+    creusot-std = { path = "/path/to/creusot-std" }
     ```

     This setting is documented in [The Cargo Book: Overriding Dependencies](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html).